Detailed Explanation of the Income Statement

 1. Revenues

-Revenues are the earnings generated from primary business operations and other income sources.
+Revenues reflect the earnings generated from core business operations and other income sources.
 They are often categorized as:

-• Operating Revenues: Income from core business activities, such as sales of products or services.
+• Operating Revenues: Income from primary business activities, such as product or service sales.

-• Non-Operating Revenues: Income from secondary activities, such as interest income or gains from asset sales.
+• Non-Operating Revenues: Income from secondary activities, such as interest income or asset sales.

 2. Cost of Goods Sold (COGS)